-Configure and enable users for SMS-based authentication using Azure Active Directory (preview)
+Configure and enable users for SMS-based authentication using Azure Active Directory

 This article shows you how to enable SMS-based authentication for select users or groups in Azure AD.
+For a list of apps that support using SMS-based sign-in, see App support for SMS-based authentication.

 Before you begin